vsivsi/meteor-job/README.md

   // job is refreshed
 });

-// Make a job object from a job document (which you can obtain by subscribing to a jobCollection) job = Job.makeJob('jobQueue', jobDoc);  // No callback!
+// Make a job object from a job document (which you
+// can obtain by subscribing to a jobCollection) job = Job.makeJob('jobQueue', jobDoc);  // No callback!

-// Note that jobCollections are reactive, just like any other Meteor collection.
-So if you are
+// Note that jobCollections are reactive, just like any
+// other Meteor collection.
+So if you are subscribed,
-// subscribed, the job documents in the collection will auto-update.
-Then you can use Job.makeJob
+// the job documents in the collection will auto-update.
-// to turn a job doc into a job object whenever necessary without another DDP round trip
+// Then you can use Job.makeJob to turn a job doc into a
+// job object whenever necessary without another DDP round trip

-// Once you have a job object you can change many of its settings (but only while it's paused) job.pause(function (err, result) {   // Prohibit the job from running on the queue job.priority('low');   // Change its priority job.save();            // Update its priority in the jobCollection
+// Once you have a job object you can change many of its
+// settings (but only while it's paused) job.pause(function (err, result) {   // Prohibit the job from running job.priority('low');   // Change its priority job.save();            // Update its priority in the jobCollection
                          // This also automatically triggers a job.resume()